 The first step in cutting out clutter is to make things a whole lot worse.
 Start the process by asking staff to put everything in their workspace into one big pile.
 Once everything has been piled up, your employees will be able to take stock of everything they have and make decisions about what is truly needed.

 Work through the stack item by item, holding each object in turn.
 Ask staff to question themselves: “does this object have an essential function?” and, if not: “does this object spark joy?”
 If the item isn’t function and doesn’t bring them any real happiness, it can be recycled or thrown away.
 This practice will quickly reduce the amount of clutter in a workspace.

 Once you’ve removed all non-essential, non-joyful objects, it’s time to tidy away what’s left.
 Marie suggests compartmentalising items to keep spaces clear, tidy and easy to maintain.
 Drawer separators and desk tidies are helpful for creating compartments.
 Keep items of the same size and similar function in the same place.
 You can even use old tupperware containers to compartmentalise your drawers.

-We may not be Marie Kondo, but The Abbey Cleaning Service has been tidying the workplaces of South Wales for over three decades.
+We may not be Marie Kondo, but The Abbey Cleaning Service has been tidying the workplaces of South Wales for over four decades.
 From one-off deep cleans, to regular rotas and specialist cleaning tasks, we ensure professional spaces are spotless.
 Discuss your office cleaning needs with us today on 029 2067 9323.